 (B) Documenting the current education and experience requirements in effect in this State as set forth in 40-2-35; or

 (C) Documenting that the education requirements for the certificate, license, or permit from another jurisdiction were the same as the requirements in South Carolina on the date of original licensure.

 To apply for reciprocity complete and submit the following items:

 Reciprocity Application (Form 2103).

 Payment of $50 in the form of a check or money order made out to: SC Board of Accountancy must accompany initial application.

 Official University/College Transcripts (no copies or faxes)(If needed, see instructions on Reciprocity Application).

 Authorization of Interstate Exchange & Licensure Information (Form 2106); to be partially completed by licensee then sent to licensing board from where you are basing your reciprocity.

 Verification that you have passed the Professional Ethics: The AICPA's Comprehensive Course with a score of 90 or better.
 (AICPA will forward scores)(Only complete course if your original license was issued less than four years ago).

-Your reciprocity license must be renewed by January 1st of every year.
-CPE is not required to be reported for those granted reciprocity in the current year.
-40 hours of CPE must be completed by December 31st of all subsequent years and hours must be reported with renewal.
+Your reciprocity license must be renewed by January 31st of every year.
+CPE is required to be reported for those granted reciprocity in the current year.
+40 hours of CPE must be completed by December 31st for all subsequent years and hours must be reported with renewal.
 (See Education)